1/2cupSmude's sunflower oil or another good tasting oila decent extra virgin is fine too

 Remove the ramp leaves from the water and squeeze the water out with your hands or by placing them in a towel.
 Chop the blanched and raw ramp leaves together.

-After pureeing, if the pesto isn't creamy, fluffy and light, drizzle in some more oil and continue to puree until velvety smooth, this recipe is made for restaurant and highspeed blenders, if you don't have one, you may need to add small amounts of oil/liquid to get it smooth.
+After pureeing, if the pesto isn't creamy, fluffy and light, drizzle in some more oil and continue to puree is smooth to your liking-it's ok if it's a little chunky.
 Double check the seasoning and adjust as needed, then refrigerate or freeze.

 If you want the pesto coarse, don't puree it completely--it's up to you.
 I often make it smooth since I'll be adding other garnishes to dishes when the pesto is used.